Nonmatriculated Students

 NOTE: Optional courses or certification programs that are not required by the state for elementary or secondary teacher certification that a student elects to take for professional recognition or advancement do not qualify.

-Non-Degree Aid Direct Loan Eligibility
+Non-Degree Aid Federal Direct Loan Eligibility

 Annual Loan Limits for Prepatory Coursework